Confirm your region to continue browsing

 Unlocking ranch profitability and productivity with data John Bucholz, XH Land & Cattle Company

 It didn’t take long for John to see the lack of visibility pen and paper records provided.
-He struggled to identify which animals best fit his management style or which pastures supported his grazing methodology best.
+He struggled to identify which animals best fit his management style and which pastures supported his grazing methodology best.

 “Since I became an AgriWebb user, I have never passed up on an opportunity to take accurate weight measures of anything that comes across our scale,” John said.
 “It is simply too easy not to take advantage of the live session feature and Tru-Test compatibility.”